LarsGab/TSEBRA/README.md

 ## Example
 A small example is located at ```example/```.
 Run ```./example/run_prevco_example.sh``` to execute the example and to check if TSEBRA runs properly.

+## Filter single-exon genes out
+In default mode, TSEBRA is conservative in filtering single exon genes out.
+In some cases BRAKER predicts a lot of false positive single exon genes.
+In these cases, it is recommended to run TSBERA using the `--filter_single_exon_genes`.
+In this mode, TSBERA filters additonally all single-exon genes out that have no support by a start or stop codon hint.

+## Print transcript scores
+The transcript scores play a very improtant role in TSEBRA.
+These are used for pairwise comparison of all transcripts isoforms that have overlapping coding regions.
+You can print the scores as table to a file with the option `--score_tab /path/to/output/file.tab`.

 ## Other scripts in the TSEBRA repository